Start with a smaller pilot hole to guide the final bit

 Tips

-- The pilot hole should be at least as large as the web thickness (the solid core between the flutes) of the final bit -- this ensures the larger bit's cutting edges engage cleanly
+- The pilot hole should be at least as large as the web thickness (solid core between the flutes) of the final bit.

-- On metal, use cutting oil on both the pilot hole and the final drilling pass to reduce heat and extend bit life
+- On metal, use cutting oil on both passes to reduce heat and extend bit life.

-- A step drill bit (unibit/cone bit) is a single tool that progressively enlarges holes through multiple diameter steps -- excellent for sheet metal and electrical boxes
+- A step drill bit (unibit) progressively enlarges holes in one tool -- ideal for sheet metal.